Penguinjanator/llamastation/README.md

 > ⚠️ **Windows SmartScreen** may show a warning the first time — this is normal for unsigned apps.
 Click **"More info"** → **"Run anyway"**.
 The source code is fully open and auditable here on GitHub.

 > 💡 **llama.cpp is not included** in the release — but you don't need to find it yourself.
 On first launch, click the **⬆ Update llama.cpp** button at the bottom of the sidebar and the app will download and install it automatically.

+> 🎤 **Voice Mode is not included** in the pre-built .exe.
+If you want voice features, run from source (Option A) and install the optional dependencies listed in the Requirements section.

 ---